-o) Tank fillers and caps: It is recalled that on formula cars, the tank fillers and their caps must not protrude beyond the coachwork.
+o) Tank fillers and air-vents: It is recalled that the tank fillers and their caps must not protrude beyond the coachwork.

-The caps must be designed in such a way as to ensure an efficient locking action which reduces the risks of an accidental opening following a crash impact or incomplete locking after refuelling.
+The caps must be designed in such a way as to ensure an efficient locking action which reduces the risks of an accidental opening following a crash impact or incomplete locking after closing.